oveena-data/oveena-data/README.md

 ### 🌟 Inspired By

-> **Cassie Kozyrkov**: Her work in integrating data science with human decision-making has influenced my approach to data-driven solutions by bridging AI concepts with practical applications.
+> **"Making friends with Machine Learning"** is what got me started with AI.**Cassie Kozyrkov**: Her work in integrating data science with human decision-making is super inspiring.
 I want to mitigate the digital divide in data science just as much as her work did.
 I don't just want to use data, I want to learn to innovate with it.

 ---